 Program Format

-- Cohort of 20 - 24 people
+- Cohort of 26 people

 - Nine sessions held one day a month Sept. – May

-- Sessions held in each community
+- Sessions held in various communities across the County

 - Leadership training and community speakers